One More Day (comics): Publication history

-Marvel Comics editor-in-chief Joe Quesada felt dissolving the Peter Parker and Mary Jane marriage and returning Spider-Man to his roots was necessary to preserve the longevity of the character for the next 20 or 30 years.
+Marvel Comics editor-in-chief Joe Quesada felt dissolving Peter Parker and Mary Jane Watson's marriage and returning Spider-Man to his roots was necessary to preserve the longevity of the character for the next 20 or 30 years.
 Quesada said he and other previous editors-in-chief had long been seeking an opportunity to begin a new methodology in which to tell Spider-Man stories, but had not found a reasonable way to do so.
 Quesada said "It's very easy to un-marry a character, or fix something like that: you just do a huge universal retcon, and say a few events in history didn't happen.
 But that's really not the way we do it here at Marvel."
 Quesada found an opportunity to address this in the events of the 2007 Civil War mini-series, which resulted in the unmasking of Spider-Man's identity to the public.
 Quesada knew J. Michael Straczynski was planning to end his run as a Marvel writer, so he personally approached Straczynski to propose "One More Day" as his final project.

 The ideas for "One More Day" began to develop almost two years before its release, at one of Marvel's creative summits for creators and editors.
 Quesada, Straczynski, Brian Michael Bendis, Mark Millar, Jeph Loeb, Tom Brevoort and Axel Alonso developed the concept between them, and Ed Brubaker and Dan Slott added more at the next summit.
 "One More Day" was announced as the concluding storyline of Straczynski's run on Amazing Spider-Man in early 2007, and Quesada was named as the artist for the storyline.
 Although Quesada had become more selective in choosing projects to do as an artist since becoming editor-in-chief, he felt compelled to do the art for "One More Day" because he felt very close to the story, and because since he had been talking about the project for so long, he felt he "needed to put my money where my mouth is."

 While no plot details were given, Marvel issued a promotional image in February that consisted solely of the line "What would you do... with one more day?" against a background of spider webbing.
-At a panel at the San Diego Comic Con in June 2007, Joe Quesada gave few details about the story, but described it as "a Peter-MJ story."
+At a panel at San Diego Comic Con in June 2007, Joe Quesada gave few details about the story, but described it as "a Peter-MJ story."
 At the same panel, Marvel editor Tom Brevoort announced that Amazing Spider-Man would become the sole main Spider-Man title, and would be published three times a month.